billthefarmer/blog/blog/content/post/2014-08-06-unobtainium.md

   * Easy cook Italian rice.
 Tasty plump grains, very good for paella
   * Easy cook Italian brown rice, same as above, but brown

 We make periodic pilgrimages to a large Asian supermarket to get the paprika and the lentils.
 References to the Italian rice can be found if you Google it, but there is no stock.
-We haven&#8217;t managed to find any low fat cream crackers.
+We haven&rsquo;t managed to find any low fat cream crackers.